The Ergodic Theorem for Random Walks on Finite Quantum Groups: Irreducibility

-Suppose that $T_\nu$ is the stochastic operator of a reducible random walk on a classical group $G$.
-Then the (proof of the) ergodic theorem for random walks on classical groups says that there exists a proper subgroup $H<G$ such that $p_\nu\leq \mathds{1}_{H}$.
-Note

-Such a function, $\mathds{1}_H\in F(G)$, will be called a $T_\nu$-subharmonic.
-The ideal of functions equal to zero off $H$, and so \emph{concentrated on $H$}, is given by:

-and it is a $T_\nu$-invariant, \emph{hereditary $\mathrm{C}^\ast$-subalgebra} of $F(G)$.
-Fagnola and Pellicer identify such subalgebras as the appropriate quantum generalisation of functions concentrated on subsets, and this motivates their definition of irreducibility: \begin{definition} A stochastic operator is \emph{irreducible in the sense of Fagnola and Pellicer} if there exists no proper hereditary $T_\nu$-invariant $\mathrm{C}^\ast$-subalgebras of $F(G)$.
-A non-zero $p\in 2^G$ is called $T_\nu$\emph{-subharmonic} if $T_\nu(p)=p$. \end{definition} The definition that Fagnola and Pellicer use for $T_\nu$-subharmonic is $T_\nu(p)\geq p$, but the operator norm $\|T_\nu\|=1$.
-Fagnola and Pellicer prove: \begin{theorem} A stochastic operator $T_\nu$ is irreducible in the sense of Fagnola and Pellicer if and only if the only subharmonic projections of $T_\nu$ are the trivial $0$ or $\mathds{1}_G$ $\bullet$ \end{theorem} As expected, irreducible in the sense of Fagnola and Pellicer coincides with the definition of irreducible for random walks. \begin{theorem} A stochastic operator $T_\nu$ is irreducible in the sense of Fagnola and Pellicer if and only if the associated random walk is irreducible. \end{theorem} \begin{proof} Assume that $T_\nu$ is irreducible in the sense of Fagnola and Pellicer.
-As $F(G)$ is a finite dimensional $\mathrm{C}^\ast$-algebra, it may be concretely realised as
+Fagnola and Pellicer identify hereditary subalgebras as the appropriate quantum generalisation of functions concentrated on subsets, and this motivates their definition of irreducibility: \begin{definition} A stochastic operator is \emph{irreducible in the sense of Fagnola and Pellicer} if there exists no proper hereditary $T_\nu$-invariant $\mathrm{C}^\ast$-subalgebras of $F(\mathbb{G})$.
+A $p\in 2^\mathbb{G}$ is called $T_\nu$\emph{-subharmonic} if $T_\nu(p)\geq p$. \end{definition} Fagnola and Pellicer prove: \begin{theorem} A stochastic operator $T_\nu$ is irreducible in the sense of Fagnola and Pellicer if and only if the only $T_\nu$-subharmonic projections are the trivial $0$ or $\mathds{1}_\mathbb{G}$ $\bullet$ \end{theorem} Fagnola and Pellicer use the terminology of $T_\nu$-subharmonic, but the operator norm $\|T_\nu\|=1$, and so $T_\nu$-harmonic is used here.
+As expected, irreducible in the sense of Fagnola and Pellicer coincides with the definition of irreducible for random walks. \begin{theorem} A stochastic operator $T_\nu$ is irreducible in the sense of Fagnola and Pellicer if and only if the associated random walk is irreducible. \end{theorem} \begin{proof} Assume that $T_\nu$ is irreducible in the sense of Fagnola and Pellicer.
+As $F(\mathbb{G})$ is a finite-dimensional $\mathrm{C}^\ast$-algebra, it may be concretely realised as

 the bounded operators on a Hilbert space of dimension $\displaystyle \dim H=\sum_{i=1}^{N}n_i$.
 An inner product is given by: